For Scholars

 Applicants are encouraged to contact the Programs Administrator well in advance of submitting their proposal for advice on matching the resources and opportunities of the School to their needs and interests.
 Fellowship winners will be paired with ASCSA mentors who can assist them in planning and preparing for their time in Greece.

 Applicants intending to use the fellowship to participate in an ASCSA summer program must submit the Scarborough application AND a separate application to the relevant program(s) of interest.
 Applicants wishing to use the Scarborough fellowship to offset costs of participation in the Regular Member academic program of the School must also apply directly for Regular Membership (deadline Jan.
-15, 2024); admission to the Regular Program requires that applicants write an examination in mid-February.
+15, 2025).
 The fellowship may not be held concurrently with Regular Member Fellowships.
 The fellowship may not be held remotely; residency in Athens is required.

 Each award provides for $1500 per month (rounded upwards to the nearest whole month to a maximum of 3 month) as a stipend.
-The fellowship provides room and board at Loring Hall, a waiver of any applicable School fees (including summer program course fees), and one roundtrip economy-class airfare to Athens.
+The fellowship provides room and board at Loring Hall, a waiver of any applicable School fees (including summer program course fees), and one roundtrip economy-class airfare to Athens (upon submission of receipt).
 Meals, Monday through Friday, are provided at Loring Hall for the fellow.
-The cost of participation on trips during the academic year is not covered (costs are billed in Athens after each trip).
+If attending an ASCSA academic year trip(s), costs of participation are billed in Athens and can be paid from the stipend.
 Meals or incidental expenses outside Loring Hall are not covered by the fellowship.

-The School intends to make up to four awards each year.
+The School intends to make up to three awards each year.

-Application: Submit an online application.
+Application: Submit an online application here, https://ascsa.submittable.com/submit/171376/william-sanders-scarborough-fellowship.
 A complete application will include:

 • A 2-page, single-spaced, statement indicating your eligibility, describing the proposed use of the fellowship including any formal program at the School you plan to apply for, the proposed timeframe for your work at the School (this includes proposed dates of attendance), and your project or research goals (as applicable).
 Please note that you may only change the proposed dates of attendance indicated on your application, after acceptance, with approval from the School’s administration.
 Due to limited housing space, we may not be able to accommodate requested changes to the proposed dates.